tomwechsler/Ethical_Hacking_and_Penetration_Testing/OWASP/Comprehensive_Overview.md

 ### 1. **Flagship Projects**
 These are the most well-known and mature projects, often used as standards within the industry:
 - **OWASP Top 10**: A list of the top ten most critical web application security risks, updated periodically.
+[OWASP Top 10 2021](https://owasp.org/www-project-top-ten/).
 - **OWASP ASVS (Application Security Verification Standard)**: A framework for assessing the security of web applications.
+[OWASP ASVS](https://owasp.org/www-project-application-security-verification-standard/).
 - **OWASP ZAP (Zed Attack Proxy)**: A popular open-source penetration testing tool for web applications.
+[OWASP ZAP](https://www.zaproxy.org/download/).
 - **OWASP SAMM (Software Assurance Maturity Model)**: A framework to guide organizations in integrating security into their software development lifecycle.
+[OWASP SAMM](https://owasp.org/www-project-samm/).

 ### 2. **Lab Projects**
 These are projects in development or under active improvement.
 Examples include: